 The “gift” was provided by the United Arab Emirates, Naqvi said.

-“Teams from the UAE, along with two planes, arrived here about 10 to 12 days ago.
-They used 48 flares to create the rain,” he said.
+“Teams from the UAE arrived here about 10 to 12 days ago with two planes.
+They used 48 flares to create rain,” he said.

-Naqvi said the team would be able to assess the effects of the experiment by Saturday night.
+Naqvi said the team would be able to assess the experiment’s effects by Saturday night.

-The UAE has increasingly used cloud seeding, sometimes referred to as artificial rain or blueskying, to create rain in the arid expanse of the country.
+The UAE has increasingly used cloud seeding, sometimes referred to as artificial rain or blue-skying, to create rain in its arid expanse.

 In the cloud-seeding process, silver iodide, a yellowish salt, is burned in clouds in a compound with acetone to encourage condensation to form as rain.